FintechLabZ/SHRK-RoadMap/White Paper.md

 Phase 1 : We Evolve

-Through the Tank of Hybrid Evolution 40%APY (SHARK-SWAP) We will build multiple liquidity Mining pools to scale arbitrage and market making trades, short the spot market in size , and hedge overall portfolio risk.
-Comprehensive real-time and historical analytics, including cash and crypto balances,with Interest payments,
+Through the Tank of Hybrid Evolution 40%APY $VBS Vanta Black Sharks We will build multiple liquidity Mining pools to scale arbitrage and market making trades, short the spot market in size , and hedge overall portfolio risk.
+(SHARK-SWAP) Comprehensive real-time and historical analytics, including cash and crypto balances,with Interest payments,